soltheaeon/mlops/docs/index.md

 # MLOps

-A module as part of the **Full Stack Machine Learning Engineering** @ äon intelligence.
+A module as part of the **Full Stack Machine Learning Engineering** program @ äon intelligence.

 ## Commands